-The purpose of this homework is to propose a straightforward application of the basic void fraction models and to utilize them on selected experimental data.
-These models are described by Delhaye (2008, pp. 232-240).
+The purpose of this homework is to propose a straightforward application of the basic void fraction models discussed during the class and to utilize them on selected experimental data.
+These models are described in detail by Delhaye (2008, pp. 232-240).